 Saloon (255 Elm Street, Somerville) – Millenial meat market extraordinaire, with generous pours and no holds barred.
 Get the sliders, you won’t regret it.
 (Note: Your Sprudge Editors cannot guarantee your lack of regret for all other decisions made at Saloon.)

 Citizen Public House (1310 Boylston Street) – They have 150 different whiskeys here, including rare, hard to find Gordon & Macphail Scotches and a serious selection of Japanese whiskeys.
 Their dinner menu sounds awesome, too, with a great big raw bar and tempura Brussels Sprouts.
 Scotch and raw bar is basically Jordan’s dream, so yeah, we recommend this place.

-Journeyman (9 Sanborn Court, Union Square, Somerville) – Are you truly a fancy lad or special lady?
-And, aside from your fancy and special predilictions, are you also feeling financially flush?
-If the answer to these rhetoricals is “yes”, then go to Journeyman for 5 or 7 course dinner extravaganzas with optional wine pairings, or an entire lobe of foie gras for $100.
+Journeyman (9 Sanborn Court, Union Square, Somerville) – Are you fancy?
+And, aside from your fancy and special predilections, are you also feeling financially flush?
+If the answer to these rhetoricals is “yes”, then go to Journeyman for 5 or 7-course dinner extravaganzas with optional wine pairings, or an entire lobe of foie gras for $100.
 If someone from the company you own makes USBC finals you should take him or her here to celebrate.
 Just sayin’.